-In 2005 Mr. Lipscomb was engaged by the creditors committee in the FFP Operating Partners bankruptcy.
-FFP was a convenience store operator based in Fort Worth Texas that operated 428 locations in 12 states and was the 20th largest convenience store operator in the United States.
-In October 2003 FFP entered bankruptcy and in January 2006 emerged as a reorganized Debtor.
-Mr. Lipscomb advised the FFP Unsecured Creditors Committee as how to best maximize recovery to creditors.
-In January of 2006 he became President of the reorganized FFP and Trustee of the Creditors Trust running the company and directing the asset sale process for the final 115 locations and continues to supervise the cleanup of the extensive environmental legacy left behind.
+In 2005 Mr. Lipscomb was engaged by the creditor's committee in the FFP Operating Partners bankruptcy.
+FFP was a convenience store operator based in Fort Worth, Texas, that operated 428 locations in 12 states and was the 20th largest convenience store operator in the United States.
+In October 2003, FFP entered bankruptcy and, in January 2006, emerged as a reorganized Debtor.
+Mr. Lipscomb advised the FFP Unsecured Creditors Committee on how to maximize recovery to creditors best.
+In January of 2006, he became President of the reorganized FFP and Trustee of the Creditors Trust, running the company and directing the asset sale process for the final 115 locations and continues to supervise the cleanup of the extensive environmental legacy left behind.

 In 2008 Mr. Lipscomb was with Blackhill Partners when he was engaged as Plan Administrator in the Lothian Oil bankruptcy.
-In July of 2008 Lothian emerged as a reorganized Debtor and Mr. Lipscomb’s ongoing duties are to execute the court approved plan of liquidation and to distributed the over $34 million to creditors so far for a 100 cent recovery.
-The key to success in this bankruptcy was the negotiation of a number of large settlements that reduced overall claims against the Estate and the recovery of multi-million dollars in assets for the Estate that when combined ensured maximum recovery to the Creditors.
+In July of 2008, Lothian emerged as a reorganized Debtor, and Mr. Lipscomb’s ongoing duties are to execute the court-approved plan of liquidation and to distribute over $34 million to creditors so far for a 100-cent recovery.
+The key to success in this bankruptcy was the negotiation of a number of large settlements that reduced overall claims against the Estate and the recovery of multi-million dollars in assets for the Estate that, when combined, ensured maximum recovery to the Creditors.